CodeScop/Oge-Mai-Field-Guide/waterquestssummary.md

 - **Location:** Mining Site
 - **Unlocked by:** Alien Expedition Trail: SpaceS Technology & Dinti

-### Reflections for Improvement - CAVE

-- **Location:** Cave
-- **Unlocked by:** CAVE MQ8/The Final Fight
-- **Type:** Battle
-- **Requirements:** Defeat 4 Reflections
-- **Rewards:** Wardrobe: Reflection Puddle https://4thewords.com/media/wardrobe/featured/male/wm&#95;1227-avatar-reflection-puddle-8617-20633.png
-- **Recommendations:** Last quest in the Cave.
-Personally, I have  soft spot for Reflections with their lovely drops and patient timers, though YMMV.
-And of course there's the Reflection Puddle, which I love.

-### Reinforced Ardi Lamp Station (1/4) - DFO

-- **Location:** Dark Forest Outpost
-- **Quest Path:** (open via DFO MQ12/Well of Lost Souls) • **Reinforced Ardi Lamp Station (1/4)** • DFO Light Up the Outpost (2/4) • DFO The Path South (3/4) • DFO The Gate Path (4/4)
-- **Type:** Collection, Battle, Streak
-- **Requirements:**
-  - Collect:
-    - 50 Wood
-    - 15 Rope
-    - 5 Steel Bars
-    - 50 Ardia Dust
-    - 50 Ardii Dust
-    - 50 Ardis Dust
-  - Maintain 15-day Streak
-  - Defeat:
-    - 1 Wetu
-    - 1 Tylu
-    - 1 Xuso
-    - 1 Osaril
-    - 1 Burhar
-- **Rewards:** 1 Bones Chest, 1 Bone Key, 5 Reinforced Ardi Lamps
-- **Recommendations:** If you want to do it, pick it up as soon as it's available, and see how you can dovetail it with the Step Into The Deadlands quest chain of battling the dead across Oge-Mai and Expedition.
-Be warned: if you want to complete this entire quest chain, you'll need more than 50 each of Ardi* Dust.
-More like 290 each...

 ### Respark the Flame - Gansu

 - **Location:** Gansu Watering Hole